Comparison of Gaelic football and rugby union: Advancing the ball

 In both games, players must dispose of the ball correctly, by hand or by foot.
 Gaelic football deems the open hand tap to be legitimate disposal.

 Unlike Gaelic football, rugby union has an offside rule.
 In rugby union, it is illegal to throw (pass) the ball in a forward direction: a player in a position to receive such a pass would in most cases be offside anyway.

 Tackles and blocks

-Rugby union allows full tackling above the knees and below the shoulders, whereas Gaelic football explicitly disallows tackling.
+Rugby union allows full tackling below the shoulders, whereas Gaelic football explicitly disallows tackling.
 Rugby union rules do not allow tackles above the plane of the shoulders.
 Only the player who has possession of the ball can be tackled.
 The attacker must also attempt to wrap his or her arms around the player being tackled: merely pushing the player being tackled to ground with a shoulder is illegal.
 If a maul or ruck is formed, a player may not "ram" into the formation without first binding to the players.

 The level of tackling allowed in Gaelic football is more robust than in association football, but less than rugby union.
 Shoulder to shoulder contact and slapping the ball out of an opponent's hand are permitted, but the following are all fouls: